ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 Now, the nodes will be created.

-After that, you will be asked which avalanchego version you want to install in the nodes.
+After that, you will be asked which AvalancheGo version you want to install in the nodes.
 Select the one associated to `<subnetName>`.

 ```